danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/customers/xf/customers_xf.md

 ## Context

 To understand the context, the following information is important:
 * before 2019-09-16, a namespace can subscribe several times to a trial.
 That was a bug corrected by the fulfillment team in September 2019.
+More info (here)[https://gitlab.com/gitlab-org/customers-gitlab-com/merge_requests/458]
 * all snapshots tables have also been created in September 2019.
 Before that we don't have historical information
 * customers_db ETL was before October 2019 unstable.
 We improved the logic at the end of October by changing from incremental model to a daily full "drop and create" to the raw database.